Power over Ethernet allows an Ethernet cable to carry DC power as well as data signals to attached devices.

 - 802.3bt -(Type3 – known as 4PPoE) Up to 100W

 Power Source equipment (PSE) supplies power to end devices.
 Typical devices are switches.

-You should notice in the screen shot that it cleary states that it support PoE.
+You should notice in the screen shot that it clearly states that it supports PoE.

 Powered Devices (PD) – These consume power provided by PSEs.

 PDs must work in both Alternative A and Alternative B modes.
 Typical devices are cameras and Wireless access points.